 The Department of Economics offers BA and BS degrees.
-The BA in Economics is designed for students who plan to pursue careers directly after graduation, or possibly pursue graduate study in a related field.
+The BA in Economics is designed for students who plan to pursue a double major, double degree, careers directly after graduation, or graduate study.

 Undergraduate students may also pursue a joint major or a combined BA/MA or BA/MS EQE option.

-The BA in Economics tracks require students to earn a total of 120 university credits that consist of 4 credits of Calculus 1, 35 credits of Economics, a minimum 2.5 GPA in their economics classes, and an overall 2.0 GPA.
-The details of the requirements are explained in the following table.
-Students are encouraged to meet with the Economics undergraduate advisor and review their Academic Advising Report frequently to monitor their progress.
+The BA in Economics requires a total of 120 course credits that consist of four credits of Calculus 1, 35 credits of Economics, a minimum GPA of 2.5 in all Economics courses, and an overall GPA of 2.0.
+The details of the requirements are explained in the table below.
+Students are strongly encouraged to meet with their Academic Advisors and review their academic reports regularly to monitor their progress and be on the right track to graduation.

 Courses | Credits | |